CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 Source: [swift.org](https://swift.org/swift-compiler/#compiler-architecture)

-Second comes the semantic analysis, from the definition of it, we should see fully type checked parsed AST.
+Second comes the semantic analysis, from the definition of it, we should see fully type-checked parsed AST.
 Executing the following command will give us the answer.

 ```bash
 swiftc ./employee.swift -dump-ast